Micrurus fulvius: Description

-M. fulvius is generally less than 80 cm in total length (including tail).
+Micrurus fulvius is usually less than 80 cm in total length (tail included).
 The maximum reported total lengths are 121.8 cm for a specimen in Florida (Neill, 1958) and 129.5 cm (Roze, 1996).
 Males have longer tails than females, but females reach a greater total length.

 The dorsal scales are smooth, and are in 15 rows at midbody.
 The ventral scales number 197–217 in males and 219–233 in females.
 There are 40–47 subcaudals in males and 30–37 in females.
 The anal plate is divided.

+Aposematic colour pattern

 The color pattern consists of a series of rings that encircle the body: wide red and black rings separated by narrow yellow rings.
 The head is black from the rostral scale to just behind the eyes.
-The red rings are usually speckled with black.
+This snake commonly has a black snout as well as black eyes and then a yellow band on the back half of their head behind the eyes.
+The red rings are usually speckled with black.The bright coloration is likely aposematic, meaning that it is associated with a danger (venom) to predators.
 People who live in its natural range are often taught a folk rhyme as children such as: "Red next to black, safe from attack; red next to yellow, you're a dead fellow," or "Red touching black, friend of Jack; red touching yellow, you're a dead fellow", or simply "red and yellow kill a fellow".
 These rhymes are useful in teaching children to distinguish king snakes (Lampropeltis ssp.), which are considered helpful predators of vermin such as rats and mice, from the venomous coral snake, which should only be handled by an experienced biologist or herpetologist.
-However, this rhyme is only applicable to the United States species, and cannot be used reliably in the Caribbean, or Central or South America.
+However, this rhyme is only applicable to species in the United States, and cannot be used reliably in the Caribbean, or Central and South America.